Vaccination and religion: Historical

+Early religious influences on vaccination

+One of the earliest documented cases of variolation involved a Buddhist nun (bhikkhuni) between 1022 and 1063 CE.
+She ground smallpox scabs into a fine powder and administered it through the nostrils of an uninfected person to promote immunity.
+Centuries later, the 14th Dalai Lama continued the tradition of disease prevention by personally supporting polio vaccination campaigns.

+Religious figures and advocacy for vaccination

-The influential Massachusetts preacher Cotton Mather was the first known person to attempt smallpox inoculation on a large scale, inoculating himself and more than two hundred members of his congregation with the help of a local doctor.
+In 1721, the influential Massachusetts preacher Cotton Mather was the first known person to attempt smallpox inoculation on a large scale, inoculating himself and more than two hundred members of his congregation with the help of a local doctor.
 While his view later became standard, there was a strong negative reaction against him at the time.

 Rowland Hill (1744–1833) was a popular English preacher acquainted with Edward Jenner, the pioneer of smallpox vaccination, and he encouraged the vaccination of the congregations he visited or preached to.
 He published a tract on the subject in 1806, at a time when many medical men refused to sanction it.
 Later he became a member of the Royal Jennererian Society, which was established when vaccination was accepted in Britain, India, the US, and elsewhere.
 John C. Lettsom, an eminent Quaker physician of the day wrote to Rowland Hill commenting: